Molotov–Ribbentrop Pact: Revelation

+Later historiography widely argues that Hitler still viewed an attack on the Soviet Union as "inevitable".
+This confidence, however, was not expressed by the contemporary policy-makers and observers.
+Many of them emphasized a common camp of the Axis and Soviet powers and expected this camp to evolve into a military alliance.
+Such an alliance was advocated by many Axis leaders, such as Ribbentrop, Schulenburg, Halder, Raeder, Weizsäcker, Niedermayer, Haushofer, Hilger, Warlimont, Tojo and Matsuoka.
+Hitler himself, for a year since the conclusion of the Pact, repeatedly described it as a "triumph of reason" that marks the decisive difference between World War I and the present War, and stressed other advantages of the Pact both publicly and privately (to Mussolini).

+“Contrary to expectations, there is nothing to suggest that Hitler had seriously envisaged war against the Soviet Union prior to July 1940.”
+Some policy-makers of the democratic Allies advocated attacking both Germany and the USSR until as late as June 1941 and Churchill adhered to the advice.

 Concerns over the possible existence of a secret protocol were expressed first by the intelligence organizations of the Baltic states only days after the pact was signed.
 Speculation grew stronger when Soviet negotiators referred to its content during the negotiations for military bases in those countries (see occupation of the Baltic States).

-The day after the pact was signed, the Franco- British military delegation urgently requested a meeting with Soviet military negotiator Kliment Voroshilov.
-On 25 August, Voroshilov told them that "in view of the changed political situation, no useful purpose can be served in continuing the conversation."
+The day after the pact was signed, the Franco-British military delegation urgently requested a meeting with Soviet military negotiator Kliment Voroshilov.
+On 25 August, Voroshilov told them that "in view of the changed political situation, no useful purpose can be served in continuing the conversation".
 The same day, Hitler told the British ambassador to Berlin that the pact with the Soviets prevented Germany from facing a two-front war, which changed the strategic situation from that in World War I, and that Britain should accept his demands on Poland.

-On 25 August, Hitler was surprised when Britain joined a defense pact with Poland.
-Hitler postponed his plans for an invasion of Poland on 26 August to 1 September.
+Joseph E. Davies recorded in his Diary on August 26, 1939: "The die was cast when Hitler closed his eastern gates and when Ribbentrop flew to Moscow a few days ago.
+The fat is already in the fire.
+Everyone in Europe knows that Germany is already mobilized for an immediate invasion of Poland."
+On 25 August, surprised by Britain joining a defense pact with Poland, Hitler postponed an invasion of Poland from 26 August to 1 September.
 In accordance with the defence pact, Britain and France declared war on Germany on 3 September.